 - The Yowie of Australia

 But what’s the difference between a myth and a conspiracy?
 First of all, myths tend to be hundreds or even thousands of years old, while conspiracies have usually only been around few decades.
 Second, there isn’t necessarily anything sinister or secret about a myth.
 Myths are usually more mysterious than they are nefarious, and while they may be unproven, they’re not intentionally hidden.
-A conspiracy, on the other hand, requires a cover-up.
+A conspiracy, on the other hand, requires a cover-up or at least a suspicious lack of information.
 Third and finally, myths tend to be a little less plausible than conspiracies, often incorporating magic, spirituality and fantastic creatures.
 This means that myth believers are usually less adamant about the veracity of the story than conspiracy believers.
 In fact, myths are often presented as simply an elaborate moral lesson or a tale meant to astonish.

 All that being said, it’s possible for something to be both a myth and a conspiracy.
-This is exactly what happens when conspiracy believer adopts a myth as a conspiracy by asserting that it is factual and being concealed by some malevolent organization.
-Because Bigfoot believers are so adamant that Bigfoot is real, even to the point of dedicating their lives to finding him, the Bigfoot myth can be categorized as a conspiracy.
+This is exactly what happens when conspiracy believer adopts a myth as a conspiracy by asserting that it is factual and being concealed by some malevolent force.
+Because Bigfoot believers are so adamant that Bigfoot is real, even to the point of dedicating their lives to finding him, the Bigfoot myth can also function as a conspiracy.

 So why do people believe in Bigfoot?
 One explanation could be that Bigfoot is real, but this doesn’t explain why people believe so strongly that they would sacrifice their time and money to find him, nor does it explain why they feel compelled to convince everyone they meet.
 Sure, they’ll point to the many volumes of pictures, videos and stories compiled over decades as evidence of Bigfoot’s existence, but the real reason they believe isn’t the evidence.
 They believe because they are enchanted by idea of a mysterious, ancient beast roaming the wilderness, undiscovered by humans.
 They want Bigfoot to be real.